Kontra

-Romanian, Slovak and Romani instrument common in Transylvania.
+Romania, Slovakia and among the Romani of Transylvania, usually created by modifying a standard viola.

 Construction

-The kontra can be constructed new, but is most often a classical viola which has undergone several organological changes, for example, thinning ("regraduating") the top, back, and sides to increase the amplitude, and flattening the bridge, which allows the player to sound all three strings at once in order to produce chords.
-In addition, unlike the viola, they are only strung with three strings.
-Sometimes they have frets (like a guitar) to help with playing chords in tune.
+The kontra can be constructed new, but is most often a classical viola with several modifications.
+These changes include thinning (or "regraduating") the top, back, and sides to increase the amplitude, and flattening the bridge, which allows the player to sound all three strings at once in order to produce chords.
+The instrument has three strings rather than the standard four with a viola.

 Tuning

 The kontra is tuned like a viola, though lacking its low C string: G3-D4-A4.
 Frequently, the A string is replaced with a second G string tuned to A3, a major second above the g, in a form of re-entrant tuning.

 Technique

 Due to the flattened bridge, the standard method of play is to play double stops and three-note chords and let the fiddle play melody lines.
+Rarely, parts of the main melody are also played on the top or the bottom string, but the middle string for a kontra can't be bowed due to the flat bridge.